Why study Art Education?

 - Innovative course schedule and summer intensive format conducive to teachers and other professionals’ work commitments.

-- Graduate students are part of cohort and mentored by distinguished art education faculty;
+- Graduate students are part of a cohort and mentored by distinguished art education faculty;

 Ohio Licensure Option

-The Master of Arts in Art Education degree may be integrated with the 36-39-credit-hour Ohio Visual Arts Licensure Program.
-Some graduate level licensure courses may be applied toward requirements for the MA in Art Education degree.
+The Master of Arts in Art Education degree may be integrated with the 42 credit-hour Ohio Visual Arts Licensure Program.
+Some graduate-level licensure courses may be applied toward the requirements for the MA in Art Education degree.

-The deadline for application to the Masters in Art Education program and for scholarship consideration is March 15.
-The following items are required for evaluation by the School of Art Graduate Admissions Committee:
+The deadline for application to the Master of Arts in Art Education program and for scholarship consideration is January 15.
+The following items are required:

 - University Graduate Application

 - Unofficial transcripts that indicate at least a bachelor’s degree with a 3.0 in art, art education, and related subjects.
-For complete requirements please visit the Graduate School transcript requirements: https://grad.uc.edu/admissions/policy.html
+For complete requirements please visit the Graduate School transcript requirements

 - 3 letters of recommendation.
 Recommenders should be people familiar with your academic and professional abilities.
 The recommenders you list in your online application will receive information via email about submitting their recommendation letter online.
 Ask your recommenders to provide the following information: